RepeaterTS/website/README.md

 ### How Branches Work:
     - Push to Master
-    - PR to Stable
-    - Stable Auto-builds to gh-pages
+    - Master deploys to gh-pages